 - The 'Scenarios' tab of the element 'Properties' dialog to create scenarios, add, edit and format Notes, change the path type or change the sequence

-To help you locate the elements for which scenarios have been defined, you can run the predefined 'Find Scenarios' Model Search.
+To help you locate the elements for which scenarios have already been defined, you can run the predefined 'Find Scenarios' Model Search.

 Select the 'Design > Element > Editors > Find Scenarios' ribbon option to automatically execute the search on the model, which displays a list of the elements that contain scenarios.